 There are two different categories of variable stars.
 Intrinsic variables are stars whose luminosity physically changes due to pulsations, eruptions or through swelling and shrinking.
 Extrinsic variables are stars that change in brightness because of being eclipsed by stellar rotation or by another star or planet.

-Other pulsating variables include RR Lyrae, short period, older stars that are not as large as Cepheids; and RV Tauri stars, supergiants with greater light variations.
-Long-period pulsating variables include the Mira, which are cool red supergiants with large pulsations; and Semiregular, which are red giants or supergiants with longer periods that can range from 30 to 1000 days.
+Other pulsating variables include RR Lyrae stars, which are short period, older stars that are not as large as Cepheids; and RV Tauri stars, supergiants with greater light variations.
+Long-period pulsating variables include the Mira class, which are cool red supergiants with large pulsations; and Semiregular, which are red giants or supergiants with longer periods that can range from 30 to 1000 days.
 One of the best-known Semiregular Variables is Betelgeuse.
 Irregular pulsating variables have also been identified.
 These are usually red supergiants, but very little study has been done on them.

 Eruptic Variables are stars with eruptions or flaring on the surface or interaction with other interstellar matter.
 There are quite a number of sub-types in this category, including luminous blue variables, flare stars, supergiants, protostars, and Orion variables.
 Some eruptic variables are close binary systems.

 Eclipsing Binary Stars are stars that pass in front of each other, causing fluctuation and obscuring of the light seen on Earth.
 Eclipsing binary stars may have their own planets, which eclipse their light similar to a lunar eclipse on Earth.
 One of the best-known eclipsing binary stars is Algol.

 NASA’s planet-hunting spacecraft, Kepler, detected over 2,600 eclipsing binary stars during its mission.